Carrot Patch Cupcakes

 Instructions

-• Preheat oven to 350 degrees.
-Line two standard size muffin pans with liners; set aside.
+• Preheat your oven to 350 degrees Fahrenheit (175 degrees Celsius).
+Line two standard-size muffin pans with liners; set aside.

-• In the bowl of a stand mixer or a large mixing bowl with a hand mixer, beat the cake mix and the butter until a thick dough forms.
-Add the sour cream and milk, mix until combined.
-Add the eggs and beat for 1 minute on medium speed.
+• In the bowl of a stand mixer or a large mixing bowl with a hand mixer, beat the cake mix and butter until a thick dough forms.
+Add sour cream and milk, and mix until combined.
+Add eggs and beat for 1 minute on medium speed.

-• Scoop into the liners (¾ of the way full) and bake for 18-20 minutes or until the tops spring back.
-Allow the cupcakes to cool in the pans for 5 minutes before transferring to a wire rack to cool completely.
+• Scoop the batter into the prepared cupcake liners (¾ of the way full) and bake for 18-20 minutes or until the tops spring back.
+Allow cupcakes to cool in the pans for 5 minutes before transferring to a wire rack to cool completely.

-• In a microwave safe bowl (or over a double boiler), melt the coconut oil, then add the candy melts.
+• In a microwave-safe bowl (or over a double boiler), melt coconut oil, then add candy melts.
 Whisk until smooth.
-Remove from the heat and dip the strawberries in, swirling to remove excess chocolate.
-Set on a piece of parchment or wax paper.
+Remove from heat and dip strawberries in, swirling to remove excess chocolate.
+Set on parchment paper or wax paper.
 Fill a piping bag or plastic zip bag with the remaining melted chocolate and drizzle over the hardened strawberries.

-• While the strawberries are setting, remove a quarter size hole in the center of the cupcakes, about 3/4-inch deep (you can also use a cupcake corer if you have one).
+• While the dipped strawberries are setting, remove a quarter-size hole in the center of the cupcakes, about 3/4-inch deep (you can also use a cupcake corer).
 Using an offset spatula or butter knife, frost around the hole, then sprinkle the cookie crumb "dirt" on top.
 Bury a strawberry "carrot" in the center of each cupcake.
-Garnish with little sprigs of mint for sprouts if desired.
+Garnish with sprigs of mint for sprouts if desired.

 VIDEO